Special Educational Needs

 - Our School SENCo (Emma Easmon) who is an experienced teacher.
 Emma Easmon has completed the National Award for Special Educational Needs Co-ordination at Manchester Metropolitan University.
 She is responsible for co-ordinating SEND provision across the school, from Nursery to Year 6.

-- Our Specialist Dyslexia Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children with dyslexia.
-This is a 1:1 intervention which has a good evidence base for rapidly increasing progress in reading.
+- Our Specialist Literacy Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children who are having difficulty with literacy.
 Cathy holds a Post Graduate Certificate in Specific Learning Difficulties, is a member of the British Dyslexia Association (BDA) holding AMBDA status, and attends regular training and workshops as part of her continuing professional development.

 Other teachers on Our School Staff